Casehero

 1. How do regular (nominal) Treasury bonds work?
 How does inflation impact coupons and the principal of T-bonds?
 How are Treasury Inflation-Protected Securities different from regular T-bonds?
 When do TIPS outperform regular Treasuries?

 TIPS, or Treasury Inflation-Protected Securities, are treasury bonds that are indexed to inflation, measured by the CPI, and protect investors against inflation.
 The principal value of TIPS rises with inflation and correspondingly varies as a fixed rate based on the adjusted principal of the bond.
-TIPS outperform regular Treasuries in periods where inflation is rising because the principal is adjusted upward, whereas the nominal Treasury bonds stay fixed.
+TIPS outperforms regular Treasuries in periods where inflation is rising because the principal is adjusted upward, whereas the nominal Treasury bonds stay fixed.

 2. What effect do you think an increase in real interest rates has on the price of TIPS?
 What about increases in realized inflation?
 How about increases in expected inflation?
 An increase in inflation risk?
-Are those effects different for a regular T-bond?
+Are those effects different from a regular T-bond?

-I would expect the yields on TIPS to rise (prices to fall) in response to an increase in real interest rates as rising interest rates tend to lower inflation.
+I would expect the yields on TIPS to rise (prices to fall) in response to an increase in real interest rates, as rising interest rates tend to lower inflation.
 This is because TIPS becomes relatively less attractive in environments in which inflation is not increasing.
 Unless the increase in realized inflation is unexpected, this adjustment in price should have been factored in earlier.

-3. TIPS and Risk Management: How can you combine regular (nominal) Treasuries and TIPS with building a hedge portfolio that has exposure to inflation risk, but not to real interest risk?
+3. TIPS and Risk Management: How can you combine regular (nominal) Treasuries and TIPS with building a hedge portfolio that has exposure to inflation risk but not to real interest risk?

-On the contrary, when inflationary expectations decrease (meaning deflation periods), nominal bonds become more attractive as future interest payments become more valuable on a real (or after inflation) basis.
+On the contrary, when inflationary expectations decrease (meaning deflation periods), nominal bonds become more attractive as future interest payments become more valuable on a real (or after-inflation) basis.
 In this setting, TIPS and nominal bonds can be used in the Harvard Management Co.’s portfolio depending on the inflationary expectations to make the fixed-income portfolio less volatile.

 Investment managers should compare the yield from a specific TIPS to that of a similar nominal treasury bond.
 The difference between the yields can be deemed as the…